Ingalls, Kansas

 Ingalls is a city in Gray County, Kansas, United States.
 As of the 2020 census, the population of the city was 252.
+It is located along Highway 50.

 History

 The first post office was established in May 1887 with the name Soule until May 1888.
 The community was renamed for Kansas senator John James Ingalls.

 Ingalls was a candidate for county seat in the late 1880s, and once held the county offices.